EvaluationContext/evaluationcontext.github.io/_posts/2024-04-22-Syntax-Highlight-DAX.md

 ### Highlight.js Development Environment
 Highlight.js provides some guides on [contributing](https://github.com/highlightjs/highlight.js/blob/main/CONTRIBUTING.md) and how to setup a [Docker Development Environment](https://highlightjs.readthedocs.io/en/latest/building-testing.html#building-and-testing-with-docker).
 Unlike Rogue, where you mount a directory and save files to your local machine, highlight.js creates a self contained build.

-> An update of the base docker image from node:12-slim to node:21-bullseye-slim was required to get container to build sucessfully
+> An update of the base docker image from node:12-slim to node:21-bullseye-slim was required to get container to build successfully
 {: .prompt-info }

 ```bash